 A manuscript will be reviewed for possible publication with the understanding that it is being submitted to RGUHS National Journal of Public Health alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere.
 On submission, editors will review all submitted manuscripts initially for suitability for formal review and plagiarism.
-Manuscripts with insufficient originality, serious scientific or technical flaws, or lack of a significant message will be rejected before proceeding for formal peer-review.
-Manuscripts that are unlikely to be of interest to the RGUHS National Journal of Public Health readers will also be liable to be rejected at this stage itself.
-Manuscripts that are found suitable for publication in RGUHS National Journal of Public Health are sent to two or more expert reviewers.
+Manuscripts with insufficient originality, serious scientific or technical flaws, or lack of a significant message will be rejected before proceeding for formal peer review.
+Manuscripts unlikely to be of interest to the RGUHS National Journal of Public Health readers will also be liable to be rejected at this stage.
+Manuscripts that are found suitable for publication in the RGUHS National Journal of Public Health are sent to two or more expert reviewers.
 The journal follows a double-blind review process, where the reviewers and authors are unaware of each other’s identity.
-Each manuscript is also assigned to a member of the editorial team, who based on the comments from the reviewers takes a final decision on the manuscript.
-The comments and suggestions (acceptance/ rejection/amendments in manuscript) received from reviewers are conveyed to the corresponding author.
-If required, the author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
+After considering the comments from the reviewers, each manuscript is assigned to a member of the editorial team who makes the final decision on its publication.
+The reviewers' comments and suggestions (acceptance/ rejection/amendments in the manuscript) are conveyed to the corresponding author.
+If required, the author is requested to provide a point-by-point response to reviewers’ comments and submit a revised version of the manuscript.
 This process is repeated till reviewers and editors are satisfied with the manuscript.
-Within a 3 weeks, the authors will be informed about the reviewers’ comments and acceptance/rejection of their manuscript.
+Within 3 weeks, the authors will be informed about the reviewers’ comments and acceptance/rejection of their manuscript.
 Articles accepted would be copy edited for grammar, punctuation, print style, and format.
 To avoid delays in publication, authors are advised to adhere closely to the instructions given below.

 Types of Articles and Word Limits:

-Original articles include randomized controlled trials, intervention studied, studies of screening and diagnostic test, outcome studies, cost-effectiveness analyses, case-control series, and surveys with high response rate.
-These article must be written within 3000 words excluding references and abstract.
-A structured abstract of up to 250 words should be included with the following subheadings: Background, Methods, Results and Conclusion.
-The content of the original article should be structured as Title, Authors, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, Conflict of interest and References.
+Original articles: Original articles include randomized controlled trials, intervention studies, studies of screening and diagnostic tests, outcome studies, cost-effectiveness analyses, casecontrol series, and surveys with high response rates.
+These articles must be written within 3000 words excluding references and abstract.
+A structured abstract of up to 250 words should be included with the following subheadings: Background, Methods, Results, and Conclusion.
+The content of the original article should be structured as Title, Authors, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusion, Conflict of Interest, Acknowledgements, and References.

-Review articles include systemic critical assessments of literature and data sources.
-These kind of articles must be written within 4000 words excluding references and abstract.
+Review articles: Review articles include systemic critical assessments of literature and data sources.
+These kinds of articles must be written within 4000 words excluding references and abstract.
 An unstructured abstract of up to 250 words should be included.

-These follow a similar format as an Original Articles; however, the Results and Discussion sections in the main body of the text should be combined.
+Short communications/brief reports: These follow a similar format as the Original Articles; however, the Results and Discussion sections in the main body of the text should be combined.
 The word count for Brief Reports should be kept within 1500 words in the main body of the text, with up to 15 references and not more than 2 tables or figures.

-Manuscripts must be prepared in accordance with uniform requirements for manuscripts submitted to biomedical journal as recommended by the International Committee of Medical Journal Editors ( http://www.icmje.org/icmje-recommendations.pdf) guidelines.
-The adherence to writing guideline of the journal is important to uplift the quality of the publication.
+Preparation of Manuscript: Manuscripts must be prepared in accordance with uniform requirements for manuscripts submitted to biomedical journals as recommended by the International Committee of Medical Journal Editors ( http://www.icmje.org/icmje-recommendations.pdf) guidelines.
+The adherence to writing guidelines of the journal is important to uplift the quality of the publication.
 The general rule of writing an effective scientific article is to write as if the reader already knows the field in general but doesn’t know what you did.
 Besides content, accuracy, relevance, and science, also pay attention to the writing style and formatting.

-All files should be in Microsoft Word file format (.doc, .docx).
-Content should be written in uniformly American English.
-Abbreviations spelt out in full for the first time.
+General requirements: All files should be in Microsoft Word file format (.doc, .docx).
+Abbreviations should be spelled out in full for the first time.
 Page size should be in Letter Portrait, A4 (8.5” × 11”) and spacing between lines should be 1.5.
 The margin should be normal (2.54 cm on all sides).
-Font style should be Times New Roman, and keep the font size 12 for all contents in the document except for the title (Title should be 14 Times New Roman, Bold, Capital case, Centre aligned).
+Font style should be Times New Roman and keep the font size 12 for all contents in the document except for the title (Title should be 14 Times New Roman, Bold, Capital case, Centre aligned).
 The corresponding author should include an asterisk.

 - The title should be brief, informative, of not more than 15 words.